lemoncodes237/chefs-dream/README.md

 New vegetables and fruits can be obtained by breaking grasses, ferns, or leaves.
 All other ingredients are obtained through one of the cooking stations above.

-For more details, use a Cooking Station Maker on a bookshelf to get more guides, or reference the [wiki](https://github.com/lemoncodes237/chefs-dream/wiki) on the [github page](https://github.com/lemoncodes237/chefs-dream).
+For more details, use a Cooking Station Maker on a chiseled bookshelf to get more guides, or reference the [wiki](https://github.com/lemoncodes237/chefs-dream/wiki) on the [github page](https://github.com/lemoncodes237/chefs-dream).

 ## Bugs